‘Bates Motel’ Season 5: Chilling Trailer Ahead Of Air Date, Meet New Cast Members

 — IDFL Cinema (@IDFL_Cinema) September 23, 2016

 Isabelle McNally of House of Cards will play Madeleine Loomis, who will have a striking resemblance to Norma.
-TVLine reveals that the character is a “warm and kindhearted woman”.
+TVLine reveals that the character is a “warm and kindhearted woman.”
 She is reportedly connected to Marion Crane; however not much is known about her role.

 Austin Nichols of The Walking Dead will be playing Rihanna’s Marion Crane’s boyfriend Sam Loomis in a reoccurring role in Bates Motel Season 5.